laila-16/Homogenization_of_Isentropic_Gas_Equations/README.md

 > Homogenized Equations for Isentropic Gas in a Pipe with Periodically Varying Cross-Section

-by Laila Busaleh and David I. Ketcheson.
+by Laila S. Busaleh and David I. Ketcheson.

 The directories contain the following: